 “It takes too long.
 I don’t have enough time to be with the patients.”

-The interviewed nurses think that point-of-care documentation is an important tool and a significant part of caregiving.
-Proper information flow is of significance in that this is how the matters of essence are transferred from one caregiver to the next.
+The interviewed nurses think that point-of-care documentation is an important tool and a significant part of nursing.
+Proper information flow is of significance in that this is how the matters of essence are transferred from one nurses to the next.
 Documentation also unifies patient care, enabling its continuity.

 The good news amid the documentation problems is that under current technology mobile documentation is possible as well.
 Thus, wireless browsing and recording patient data can be accomplished while with the patient directly with the patient data system via smart phone or smart device.

 It is no longer necessary to leave the room in order to review previous values or enter new ones.
 There is more time for what is essential, namely taking care of the patient.
 According to our research, not making double entries saves up to more than 180 hours per month per unit.
 Furthermore, through mobile documentation, the data is available in real time to everyone participating in the care, without the information flow between nurses being broken in the meantime.